git-moss/DrivenByMoss-Documentation/Yaeltex/Yaeltex-Turn.md

 Pressing a knob has 2 functions depending on the state of the **session** button.

 1. Session mode - This shows 4 clip slots for each of the 8 tracks.
 The LED shows the color of the clip.
 Pressing a knob starts playback or recording of the slot depending on the rec arm state of the track and the session recording settings.
 Playing and recording slots do blink in green/red.
+This depends on the clip launch and launch release settings (Bitwig only).
+Hold Select to execute the alternative action of the clip (Bitwig only).
 2. Scene Play mode - This shows up to 32 scenes.
 The LED shows the color of the scene.
 Pressing a knob starts playback of the scene.
 The selected scene is lit white.

 ### Digital knobs - Monophonic Sequencer